aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/aztec-barcode-encoding/aztec-aspect-ratio-customization/_index.md

 ### Q5: Where can I get a temporary license for Aspose.BarCode for .NET?

 A5: If you need a temporary license for testing or evaluation purposes, you can obtain one from [here](https://purchase.aspose.com/temporary-license/).

+## Frequently Asked Questions

+**Q: Does changing the aspect ratio affect scanning speed?**
+A: Generally, the scanning speed remains the same, but extreme ratios may require the scanner to adjust focus, which could marginally affect performance.

+**Q: Can I use other image formats like JPEG or SVG?**
+A: Absolutely.
+Just replace `BarCodeImageFormat.Png` with the desired format enum value.

+**Q: Is a license required for development builds?**
+A: A temporary license is sufficient for development and testing.
+For production, a full license is recommended.

+**Q: How do I handle Unicode characters in the encoded text?**
+A: Aspose.BarCode fully supports Unicode.
+The sample `"Åspóse.Barcóde©"` demonstrates this capability.

+---

+**Last Updated:** 2025-12-30
+**Tested With:** Aspose.BarCode 24.11 for .NET
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}